kelvinkirima014/kelvinkirima.com/content/_index.md

 ## Background

-I'm a computer programmer, educator and contractor with profound insights on computer systems, computer networks, and media technologies.
+I'm a computer programmer, educator, and independent author with experience in web technologies, computer networks, and audio/video applications.

 I consider myself a focused individual who can get things done quickly.
 My primary focus is on web communication protocols and all areas of audio/video streaming.
 I'm currently hacking on [Majiix](https://github.com/Majgix/Majiix), an opensource low-latency platform for web-based teleconferencing.